Regulatory/Risk Data Management, AML, and KYC Analytics

-To enable AML and KYC initiatives…the big foundational investments in 2013 are around:
+To enable compliance with variety of Risk/Regulatory initiatives, AML and KYC initiatives…the big foundational investments are around:

 1) Strengthening the Golden Sources – Security Master, Account Master and Customer Master.